 Blazor Project Structure

 In this article, I am going to discuss Blazor Project Structure in detail.
 Please read our previous article, where we discussed the Blazor Hosting Models.
-At the end of this article, you will understand the need and use of different files and folders of Blazor application.
+At the end of this article, you will understand the need and use of different files and folders of the Blazor application.

 ASP.NET Core Blazor Project Structure:

 In part 3 of this article series, we created one solution with two projects.
 The following is the structure.